jlehett/NeuroStyle/README.md

 ## Getting Started

+First, add 3 empty folders to the root directory: "training", "truth", "unused".
+Since these folders were empty, they did not get pushed to the repo.

 To run NeuroStyle, simply run ui.py.
 This will pull up a Tkinter window that allows for training of models, viewing of models, and adjustment of settings.

 ### Prerequisites